 Get your property information.
 Find property information to help you plan your project.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Read our pre-application report.
 You will receive a preliminary application report that will include critical information based on preliminary reviews by our site inspector, land use planner, and drainage reviewer.
-We will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
-Our report will highlight the required street or alley improvements for the project and may include other relevant project or code issues.
+This report will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
+Our report will highlight the required street or alley improvements for your project and may include other relevant project or code issues.
 You will also receive an email from the Department of Neighborhoods (DON) regarding the community outreach requirement associated with Design Review.

 Pay fees.
 EDG fees are listed on the back of the Land Use Application Fee Requirements.

-Review comments on your packet.
-We'll send you our comments and feedback on your draft SDR guidance packet developed using our SDR Packet Checklist after we have reviewed it.
+Prepare for your EDG review.
+We will give you our comments and feedback on your draft SDR packet developed using the SDR Packet Checklist.

-Wait for public notice and comment.
-We'll publish a public notice on the Land Use Information Bulletin section of our website and at the project site and mail it to people within 300 feet of your site.
-We will start a 14-day public comment period on your project.
+Wait for public notice and public comments.
+We will publish a public notice about your application in the public notice section of the Seattle Services Portal, post it at the project site, and mail it to people within 300 feet of your site.

 Your SDR must be complete before you apply for a construction permit.
 If you have a related land use application, such as SEPA, and a Master Use Permit is required, you may apply for a construction permit at any time once you submit a land use application.
 However, the project design is likely to change and evolve though the streamlined design review process.
 Corrections required by our decision may require building plan changes that can result in costly design changes.